Revolut Merchant API on Vercel: Wallets, 3D Secure, and the Sync vs Async Trap

 instance.payWithPopup({ onSuccess() { /* show pending, do NOT fulfil here */ }, onError(e) {} });

-How 3D Secure actually behaves
+How does 3D Secure behave in practice?

 The sync versus async trap